allenai/allennlp/tutorials/getting_started/getting_started.md

 controls the early stopping -- if our validation metric doesn't improve for this many epochs, training halts.

-The `serialization_prefix` is the path where the model's vocabulary and checkpointed weights will be saved.
+The `serialization_dir` is the directory where the model's vocabulary and checkpointed weights will be saved.
 And if you have a GPU you can change `cuda_device` to 0 to use it.

 Change any of those if you want to, and then run